imvaibhav99/DevHub/notes.md

 Frontend : http://16.171.33.78/
 Backend : http://16.171.33.78:7777/

-It is not a corrrect way to ruun the application, the front end should run on devhun.in and backend on devhub.in/api.
+It is not a corrrect way to run the application, the front end should run on devhub.in and backend on devhub.in/api.
 It is done throught DNS mapping of frontend and backend.
 For mapping we use nginx proxy:sudo nano /etc/nginx/sites-available/default In server name: Ip address of the frontend aws instance public ip: server_name 16.171.33.78;